2020 — The year of clarity. Or so we said at the beginning of that year.

 That’s the hardest view.

-And if that wasn’t possible, praying that nurses were there to comfort.
+And if that wasn’t possible, praying that assisted living nurses were there to comfort.
 That someone held their hand.

 That they didn’t die alone.